-Figure 4. -- Relative concentrations of fishing effort and monitoring coverage for the observer HAL stratum (blue) and Zero Coverage stratum trips that used hook-and-line gear (goldenrod) for each week of 2020.
+Figure 4. -- Relative concentrations of fishing effort and monitoring coverage for the observer (OB) HAL stratum (blue) and Zero Coverage (ZE) stratum trips that used hook-and-line gear (goldenrod) for each week of 2020.
 Areas with fewer than three distinct fishing vessels were obscured and replaced with proportions of trips that were monitored.
 Vertical dashed lines depict different time periods of 2020.